kylele3221/recipe-rating-prediction/index.md

 ### 3. Filtering and Averaging Ratings

-Each recipe could have multiple user ratings (as individual rows in the interactions file).
+Each recipe could have multiple user ratings.

 - We grouped ratings by recipe and calculated the **average rating** for each recipe.
 - Ratings of exactly 0 were replaced with `NaN`, since a rating of 0 does not make sense on Food.com’s (0, 5] scale and likely represents missing or erroneous data.